College of Engineering

 From building prosthetics for wounded veterans to growing tissue engineered blood vessels to testing cerebral aneurysm devices, you will spend much of your time learning with real-world examples.
 The program includes partnerships with the biomedical device industry that allow you to work on confidential, real-life development projects as part of your study.

-Biomedical engineering graduates successfully transition into the medical device industry and often find jobs at prominent and global leaders in medical devices and healthcare.
+Biomedical engineering graduates successfully transition into the medical device industry and often find jobs at prominent and global leaders in medical devices and healthcare industries.

-Major employers include Johnson & Johnson, GE Healthcare, Medtronic, Philips Healthcare, Samsung Healthcare and Toshiba Medical Systems.
+Major employers include Johnson & Johnson, GE Healthcare, Medtronic, Abbott Laboratories, Edwards LifeSciences, Stryker and Boston Scientific.
 Our graduates have also successfully founded start-up companies or have gone on to medical school and various other graduate programs.